MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/mbbcx/nc-mbbcx-evt_mbb_device_send_mbim_fragment.md

 ## -description

-A client driver's *EvtMbbDeviceSendMbimFragment* event callabck function instructs its device to perform the task specified by the MBIM control message.
+A client driver's *EvtMbbDeviceSendMbimFragment* event callback function instructs its device to perform the task specified by the MBIM control message.
 This callback function is the equivalent of the *SendEncapsulatedCommand* request defined in the MBIM specification.

 ## -parameters